GSA/automate.fedramp.gov/content/documentation/sap/4-sap-template-to-oscal-mapping.md

-If no OSCAL-based SSP exists, or the inventory information is not accurately reflected in the SSP, this information may be added to the SAP\'s local-definition section as described below.
-The include-subject citations are still required as described above; however, the UUIDs point to the SAP\'s local definitions instead of the SSP\'s.
+If no OSCAL-based SSP exists, or the inventory information is not accurately reflected in the SSP, this information may be added to the SAP's local-definition section as described below.
+The include-subject citations are still required as described above; however, the UUIDs point to the SAP's local definitions instead of the SSP's.

 ##### Representation
 {{< highlight xml "linenos=table" >}}